-Firefighters must assess a victim's general condition by checking pulse, respiration, bleeding, consciousness, etc. This will require physical contact with the victims who will often be bleeding from open wounds and/or have broken bones and other severe injuries.
-Firefighters use emergency medical techniques to treat victims to the best of their ability.
+Firefighters must assess a patient's general condition by checking pulse, respiration, bleeding, consciousness, etc. This will require physical contact with the patients who will often be bleeding from open wounds and/or have broken bones and other severe injuries.
+Firefighters use emergency medical techniques to treat patients to the best of their ability.

-Firefighters may also come into contact with victims who have died before they could be rescued; sometimes, too, victims will die despite the best efforts of Firefighters.
+Firefighters may also come into contact with patients who have died before they could be rescued or resuscitated; sometimes, too, patients will die despite the best efforts of Firefighters.

-Firefighter/paramedics and EMT's must obtain specific information from or about the victim; load the victim into the ambulance; stabilize the victim to the best of their ability; and care for victims on the way to the hospital.
+Firefighter/paramedics and EMT's must obtain specific information from or about the patient; load the patient into the ambulance; stabilize the patient to the best of their ability; and care for patients on the way to the hospital.
 In addition, Firefighter/paramedics must often obtain more extensive information, draw blood samples, and discuss the case in detail with emergency room physicians.

 Firefighters use systematic search procedures to try to find trapped victims without getting lost or trapped themselves.